 Assuming you don't already have a version checked out:

-In the dialog box, under Select the source, choose to use Subversion, Git, or one of the other choices
+In the dialog box, under Select Source, choose to use From File System, Subversion, Git, GitHub, or KDE

 Choose a working directory as destination into which the sources should be checked out